-March of Time -- outtakes -- Portugal: press reaction to U.S. military landing in N. Africa; Myron Taylor visits Lisbon
+March of Time -- outtakes -- Press reaction to US military landing in N. Africa; Taylor visits Lisbon

 Dramatic coverage of newsboys rushing to deliver bundles of the newspaper Diario de Lisboa on the day the Americans invaded North Africa.
-Extensive scenes of movement, newstands, publications, and close-ups of the front pages of papers.
-Some of the newspapers are Enlish-language.
-LIFE magazine and SIGNAL appear.
-Scene switches to interior of a barbershop, where a news vendor distributes copies of the paper to men getting their hair cut.
+Extensive scenes of movement, newstands, publications, and close-ups of the front pages of papers in Portugal.
+Some of the newspapers are English-language.
+LIFE magazine and SIGNAL.
+INT of a barbershop, where a news vendor distributes copies of the paper to men getting their hair cut.

 Myron Taylor receives the press in Lisbon, where he stopped on his way from Rome to New York.
-The event takes place in the office of Bert Fish, the Unites States Minister to Portugal.
+The event takes place in the office of Bert Fish, the United States Minister to Portugal.
 Fish stands beside Taylor.
-Myron Taylor attended the Evian Conference in 1938 as the head of the American delegation, and he later became Franklin D. Roosevelt's personal representative to the Vatican.
+Taylor attended the Evian Conference in 1938 as the head of the American delegation, and later became FDR's personal representative to the Vatican.

-Scenes of Gil Robles, leader of the Spanish Monarchist Party, with his four sons and his wife in the garden of their home in Portugal.
+Gil Robles, leader of the Spanish Monarchist Party, with his four sons and his wife in the garden of their home in Portugal.
 Robles is in exile in Portugal.
-The next scene shows the Brazilian ambassador (not named in the dope sheet).
-He sits in an armchair and reads while his valet brings him coffee.
+Brazilian ambassador (not named in the dope sheet) sits in an armchair and reads while his valet brings him coffee.
 The scene repeats several times.

 This page: https://collections.ushmm.org/search/catalog/irn1003489